bigchaindb/bigchaindb/k8s/nginx/container/README.md

 ### Step 2: Run the Container

-Note that the whilelist IPs must be specified with the subnet in the address prefix length format, eg: `1.2.3.4/16` format
+Note that the whilelist IPs must be specified with the subnet in the CIDR format, eg: `1.2.3.4/16`

 ```
 docker run \